OWASP/cornucopia/data/cards/mobileapp-cards-1.00/authentication-&-authorization/AA2/explanation.md

-### Scenario: Andrew can expose sensitive data through the app's auto-generated screenshots when the app moves to the background
+### Scenario: Jie can use the app to do sensitive operations because the “unlocked key” is not used during the application flow

 ### Example: